Conic Formulations of Transport Metrics for Unbalanced Measure Networks and Hypernetworks: Background on Optimal Transport

 \end{mydef}

-This is well defined, as the value of \eqref{eqn:UOT_loss} does not depeond on the choice of absolutely continuous reference measure $\gamma$.
+This is well defined, as the value of \eqref{eqn:UOT_loss} is 1-homogeneous with respect to the mass variable.
 We note that, if $\mathsf{d}_{\Co_\delta[X]}$ satisfies the triangle inequality, then $\UOT_\delta$ defines a metric for Radon measures on $X$.
 Different choices of the function $\Omega$ yield different notions of unbalanced optimal transport, some of which correspond to well-known metrics.
-Below we provide two example of such UOT metrics. \begin{itemize}[leftmargin=*] \item \textbf{Wasserstein-Fisher-Rao (or Hellinger-Kantorovich) Distance.} Let
+Below we provide two examples of such UOT metrics. \begin{itemize}[leftmargin=*] \item \textbf{Wasserstein-Fisher-Rao (or commonly known as Hellinger-Kantorovich) Distance.} Let $\Omega(z)= \overline{\cos}\left(z\right):=\cos(\min(z,\pi/2))$.
+Then the corresponding cone distance is given by